andrewsardone/dotfiles/README.md

 ## Installation

-1. Install Emacs, version >= 22
+1. Install Emacs, version >= 22.
-   On the Mac, I suggest (Carbon Emacs)[http://homepage.mac.com/zenitani/emacs-e.html] Otherwise, use your OS's available package manager.
+   On the Mac, I suggest [Carbon Emacs](http://homepage.mac.com/zenitani/emacs-e.html) Otherwise, use your OS's available package manager.
 2. Clone the my emacs repository and run `symlinker.sh` to symlink the `.emacs.d` directory in your home folder.